-As he grew he could run, play, climb, swim, and more with the best of them but he still was quiet, withdrawn from social scenes, experienced heightened sensitivity especially to noises, he was a very picky eater, the sensitivity issues continued to grow.
+As he grew he could run, play, climb, swim and more with the best of them but he still was quiet and withdrawn from social scenes, experienced heightened sensitivity especially to noises, he was a very picky eater and the sensitivity issues continued to grow.
 Chris had to face being bullied so much more than most kids and he had a lot of difficulty understanding the world around him.
-After years of special education, speech, occupational therapy, IEPs, evaluations, all sorts of testing, and more he was diagnosed at the age of 9 with Autism (the Apserger's type).
+After years of special education, speech and occupational therapy, IEPs, endless evaluations, a variety of test he was diagnosed at the age of 9 with Autism (the Apserger's type).
 This was hard to hear yet for us as parents there was some relief because we finally knew what we were facing and what his condition was called.
 After the diagnosis we searched for information.
 Autism wasn't understood nor could we easily obtain information as it is today.

 In August of 2010 Chris asked if he could try racing.
 We took him out to our local practice track where he demonstrated the ability to handle himself, his mini quad, and he enjoyed it.
 On August 23, 2010 he raced his first motocross event on his 70cc Panther with other built 90cc mini racing quads.
 Chris truly enjoyed himself and fell in love with the sport of ATV Motocross racing immediately.
-He competed in every race event from there on out in that series and placed 5th overall.
-With each race that season we noticed a slight change occurring in Chris.
-His autistic tendencies where more controlled, he felt better, and his daily living skills improved.
+He competed in every race event from there out in that series that year and placed 5th overall.
+With each race we noticed a slight change occurring in Chris as his autistic tendencies were more controlled, he felt better and his daily living skills improved.
 Chris was improving with very little to no backwards progression.